redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 #### RedisGraph prevents upgrade to RHEL 9

-You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Enterprise cluster contains a RedisGraph module, even if unused by any database.
+You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Software cluster contains a RedisGraph module, even if unused by any database.
 The [RedisGraph module has reached End-of-Life](https://redis.com/blog/redisgraph-eol/) and is completely unavailable in RHEL 9.

 ## Security

 #### Open source Redis security fixes compatibility

-As part of Redis's commitment to security, Redis Enterprise Software implements the latest [security fixes](https://github.com/redis/redis/releases) available with [open source Redis](https://github.com/redis/redis).
-Redis Enterprise has already included the fixes for the relevant CVEs.
+As part of Redis's commitment to security, Redis Software implements the latest [security fixes](https://github.com/redis/redis/releases) available with [open source Redis](https://github.com/redis/redis).
+Redis Software has already included the fixes for the relevant CVEs.

-Some CVEs announced for open source Redis do not affect Redis Enterprise due to different or additional functionality available in Redis Enterprise that is not available in open source Redis.
+Some CVEs announced for open source Redis do not affect Redis Software due to different or additional functionality available in Redis Software that is not available in open source Redis.

-Redis Enterprise 7.8.0-tba supports open source Redis 7.2, 6.2, and 6.0.
+Redis Software 7.8.0-tba supports open source Redis 7.2, 6.2, and 6.0.
 Below is the list of open source Redis CVEs fixed by version.

 Redis 7.2.x: